Scorpil/package.el/README.md

 This repository exists to polish package.el for its submission into Emacs proper.

+## New Features

+* Automate maintenance of package archive by polling a list of git repositories.
+See header comments in package-maint.el for details.

+* Support for multiple archive sources.

 ## TODO

-* Mechanism for allowing package authors to upload new versions.

-* Allow the user to specify multiple archive sources.
+* Allow multi-file packages in package-maint.el.

 * Lock the archive while it's being rebuilt to avoid stomping on another process.